News and Views

-To support you in your learning and reflection, we are making WATSON’s BEAT (Board Executive Assessment of Teaming) freely available for the next 60 days.
+To support you in your learning and reflection, we are making WATSON’s BEAT (Board Executive Assessment of Teaming) freely available for the time being.
 This is a time when organizations need alignment and effective dynamics most.
 We want to set you on the right path to achieve this.

 WATSON’s BEAT model is designed to explore the unique kind of alignment and dynamics that need to be in place when the board and the executive team work together.
 The model looks at 12 dimensions of effective board-executive teaming, within four categories:

 We developed this model to better understand the unique nature of the board-management relationship.
 The relationship challenges many traditional conceptions of what makes a strong, effective team.
 While trust, shared purpose, and healthy dynamics form the foundation of a productive partnership, there is a degree of necessary distance required at the same time.
 Each group has a distinct identity and role that must be preserved.
 The board-management team benefits by not being overly aligned, and by retaining space, clear boundaries, and healthy tension between the two groups.
 Yet, at the same time, they must somehow achieve openness, mutual commitment, and the ability to get important work done together.
 And all of this happens in the context of information asymmetry, diverse experience and backgrounds, and sharply different time commitments.

 While boards and executive teams engage at board meetings and offsites, this time is often spent on the work, and not on building the relationship.
 And while shared meals, team building, and committee-level relationships can help build connections, most boards dedicate minimal time to building and strengthening this important relationship, let alone talking about it.